 Dietetic Internship Programs

 Loyola University Chicago offers two tracks of an accredited Dietetic Internship (DI) to prepare students to become professional registered dietitian nutritionists.
-Students benefit from the Marcella Niehoff School of Nursing's constructive and supportive environment, learning the leadership, communication and management skills they need to pass the registration exam for dietitians and enter dietetic practice as competent, highly qualified professionals.
+Students benefit from the constructive and supportive environment of Loyola University Chicago.
+With Jesuit values as the foundation, students learn leadership, communication and management skills which are applied to dietetic practice in health care and other settings.
+This prepares our students to enter dietetic practice as competent, highly qualified professionals after passing the registration exam for dietitians.
 Graduates of Loyola's Dietetic Internship program are highly sought for positions in health care and nutrition programs.
 Students enter a wide range of dietetic careers, including:

-- Clinical dietitians with health care organizations including hospitals, medical centers, dialysis centers, and skilled nursing facilities;
+- Clinical dietitians with health care organizations including hospitals, medical centers, dialysis centers, skilled nursing and rehabilitation facilities;

 - Community nutritionists with public health departments, federally qualified health centers, community clinics, and federal nutrition programs such as the Women, Infant and Children’s program;